ixray-team/ixray-1.6-stcop/VULKAN_IMPLEMENTATION.md

 # Vulkan Renderer Implementation Summary

 ## Overview
-This implementation adds native Vulkan support to the OpenXRay engine, providing a modern graphics API option alongside the existing DirectX 9 and DirectX 11 renderers.
+This implementation adds native Vulkan support to the IX-Ray engine, providing a modern graphics API option alongside the existing DirectX 9 and DirectX 11 renderers.

 ## What Was Implemented